 11. Cover the Art Easel with Plastic

 I wish I new ALL these tricks when I first started teaching!
-Oh well, better now than never.
+They have truly transformed art time in my classroom.

 Remember these life saving art tips…Pin this on Pinterest!